PXLAIRobotics/researchproject1920/duckie_demos/readme.md

 *The duckie in our guide is called 'erna'.
 Replace this with your own duckiebot name.*

+***
+*This first step is only needed once, when you want to connect the duckie to your home network.*
 0. **(ONCE)** Configure duckie to connect to your home network
 	* Prepare a mobile hotspot on your phone, name `duckienet`, password `quackquack`.
 	* Plug in duckie USB cables & wait for LEDs to die out